CALL TODAY 480-600-3003

 Coaching Men with Relationship Issues

-Relationships don't always come easily and we are not taught how to have healthy, secure relationships.
+Relationships don't always come easily, especially for men.
 Challenges can be hard to overcome without help.
-If any of the following problems sound familiar, life coaching with Christy Maxey could be the solution:
+If any of the following problems sound familiar, life coaching could be the solution:

 - Difficult Relating to Partner

-- Repeating Negative Patterns in Relationships
+- Repeating Patterns in Relationships

 - Feelings of Loneliness

-- Feeling Misunderstood
+- Misunderstood

 Coaching Men with Stress